Deitox/kestrel_engine/docs/ARCHITECTURE.md

 - `src/mesh_registry.rs` caches CPU/GPU meshes, resolves dependencies, and exposes registered keys to the editor.
 Mesh entities combine a `MeshRef` with a `MeshSurface` component storing material and lighting metadata.
 - `src/camera.rs` implements the 2D camera with pan and zoom helpers, while `src/camera3d.rs` provides the perspective preview camera, orbit controller, and free-fly controller.
 - `src/config.rs` loads `config/app.json` and hands window defaults to the renderer.
-- `src/scripts.rs` embeds Rhai, hot-reloads scripts, queues gameplay commands for the app to apply, and captures script log messages.
+- `src/scripts.rs` embeds Rhai, hot-reloads scripts, queues gameplay commands for the app to apply, captures script log messages, and now exposes `ScriptPlugin` so the scripting subsystem hooks into the shared plugin lifecycle.
 - `src/events.rs` defines `GameEvent` plus the `EventBus` resource that records gameplay signals for tooling and audio.
 - `src/scene.rs` describes the JSON scene format, tracks atlas/mesh dependencies, and handles serialization/deserialization of entity hierarchies for save/load operations.
 - `src/audio.rs` exposes `AudioManager` plus an `AudioPlugin` wrapper so rodio-backed cues react to `GameEvent`s through the shared plugin system.